Zachary-Greene/Flappy-Bird/README.md

 ## Prerequisites
 To get the .py file working without the use of the exe file, you need to download Python 3 or above.
-To download Python go to the [Python](https://www.python.org/downloads/) and click the yellow button- under 'Download the latest version for Windows' or select your OS under the yellow button.
+To download Python go to the [Python](https://www.python.org/downloads/) web page and click the yellow button- under 'Download the latest version for Windows' or select your OS under the yellow button.

 ## Installing